courtney-maynard/data440/hw3/hw3_report.md

 ```
 ### Commentary

 I created a python program to extract the text content from the raw HTML.
-Rather than iterating through the folder containing all of the raw HTML files, I decided to use the hashmap file I created to load in one file at a time, store that hashvalue in temporary memory, extract the content, and then save valid content to a hashvalue-named file of the processed content.
-Thus, each URI ended up with a unique hashvalue-named raw and processed file.
-Throughout creation of this program, many errors were thrown as I tested extracting the content.
+Rather than iterating through the folder containing all of the raw HTML files, I decided to use the hashmap file I created to load in one file at a time, store that hash-value in temporary memory, extract the content, and then save valid content to a hash-value-named file of the processed content.
+Thus, each URI ended up with a unique hash-value-named raw and processed file.
+Throughout the creation of this program, many errors were thrown as I tested extracting the content.
 I created try and except blocks to account for the HTMLExtractionErrors and UnicodeDecodeErrors that I was receiving.
 Additionally, I ensured I only saved content to a file if there was actually content to be found and not just an empty output that would result in a OB file.
 After this process was completed, I ended up with 733 content-containing processed files.

 *How many of your 1000 URIs produced useful text?
 If that number was less than 1000, did that surprise you?*